 Since the demise of its civil war in 1994, Rwanda has made massive strides in strengthening its infrastructure, natural resources and economy.
 The fast-growing tourism sector is Rwanda’s leading foreign exchange earner, thanks to it being one of only two countries where mountain gorillas can be seen safely in the wild.

 Apart from being a leader in the fight against pollution – Rwanda banned plastic bags in 2008 – and being one of only two countries in the world with a female majority in its national parliament, Rwanda has also celebrated major conservation wins over the past decade.
 In 2015, lions were released in Akagera National Park, followed by Eastern black rhinos two years later.
 These successful reintroduction programmes have made Akagera a celebrated Big 5 safari destination for the first time in almost 20 years.

 - It’s Africa's easiest and most accessible gorilla trekking destination

 - You can easily combine a primate trekking adventure with a Big 5 safari

 - Trek for chimpanzees in Nyungwe Forest National Park

-- Direct flights from New York to Kigali are scheduled to begin in 2020
+- Direct flights from New York to Kigali have begun in 2020

 Who Should Go?